-Waiting to pounce?
-Bookmark has been added
+Waiting to pounce? has been saved

 Waiting to pounce?

 With cash from tax reform, companies could be lying in wait for the right tech targets

 Tax reform gave many global tech companies a cash windfall by allowing them to repatriate profits from foreign operations at a lower tax rate.
 This puts the large tech companies in prime position for mergers and acquisitions (M&A).

 We’ve seen a surge in total M&A deal value in the US technology industry during 2018, driven largely by a handful of big acquisitions.
 But we haven’t witnessed the spike in the number of transactions one might expect.
 That may be due largely to the perceived lack of quality assets available, or assets priced right.
 But if history is a guide, companies may be waiting to pounce—the way they did after the last big US tax reform legislation in the mid-1980s.

 “Goodwill” hunting in 2018: M&A deal activity in technology industry, United States, 4Q 2016 to 4Q 2018

 Undistributed corporate profits (cumulative retained earnings) in the US technology, media, and telecommunications (TMT) industry reached $467 billion as of Q3 2018.1 However, although there was no dearth of cash resources, the volume of M&A deals in the technology industry increased only 7 percent in 2018 versus 2017.2 And, were it not for a handful of megadeals in 2018, M&A deal value in the industry would have remained in line with 2017 levels.